atgreen/red-light-green-light/README.md

  - protected with authentication/authorization mechanisms

-The goal of all of this is to enable auditors to easily answer the following questions as they related to any artifact promoted through a CI/CD pipeline:
+The goal of all of this is to enable auditors to easily answer the following questions as they relate to any artifact promoted through a CI/CD pipeline:

  - who presented test results for evaluation?